 In response to increasing levels of automation, the senior team at Capita wanted to position their organisation as a thought leader in responsible automation as part of their mission to support clients in this area.

 We partnered with Capita to run and analyse a series of workshops with front-line workers from across the UK – a population overlooked in most existing automation studies that focused on the perspectives of senior leaders.
 These workshops identified the key issues and solutions when thinking about automating responsibly.
-We also drew on our internal expertise of automation and best practice reports from our Future of Work Research Consortium archive.
+We also drew on our internal expertise of automation and best practice reports from our Future of Work by HSM archive.